California Consumer Privacy

 Consumers who are residents of California can make requests.

-A customer is an individual who has service (current service or previous service) with SDG&E, either as the Primary Account holder or a Co-Applicant on an SDG&E account.
-A co-applicant must be listed on the account.
+A customer is an individual consumer who has service (current service or previous service) with SDG&E, either as the Primary Account holder or a Co-Applicant on an SDG&E account.
+A co-applicant must be listed on the account if they wish to receive personal information related to that account.

 An "other consumer" is an individual who has never received gas or electric service from SDG&E, but who has interacted with SDG&E in some capacity.
 This includes, but is not limited to, an individual who has: